Serhiy Tihipko: Political positions

-In the buildup to the 2010 Ukrainian presidential election Tihipko stated that Ukraine should conduct the most constructive policy possible in relations with neighboring countries, including both Russia and the West.
+In the buildup to the 2010 Ukrainian presidential election, Tihipko stated that Ukraine should conduct the most constructive policy possible in relations with neighboring countries, including both Russia and the West.
 In September 2009 he wrote an article that was published in the Ukrainian edition of Komsomolskaya Pravda in which he criticized Ukraine's foreign policy over the past five years, saying its goal had been to "participate in a cordon sanitaire" around Russia, which has done "enormous economic damage" to Ukraine, weakened Ukraine's position in the post-Soviet realm, and turned Moscow into a "powerful opponent of Ukrainian interests."
 According to Tihipko (in January 2010) Ukraine is not yet ready to seek membership in the European Union or NATO and must first focus on forming a unified government that can stimulate the country's economy.
 In the long term he seeks European integration for Ukraine.
 In December 2012 Tihipko stated that European integration was more advantageous to Ukraine than accession to the Customs Union of Belarus, Kazakhstan and Russia.

-Tihipko supports legalization of prostitution in Ukraine.
-In November 2009 he stated, "...we should not be hypocrites.
-If certain things exist we should speak about them openly and resolve [them] if necessary."
+Tihipko supports the legalization of prostitution in Ukraine.
+In November 2009, he stated, "...we should not be hypocrites.
+If certain things exist, we should speak about them openly and resolve [them] if necessary."

 Tihipko supports the privatization of Ukraine's gas-pipeline system and its joint management by Russia and Europe, but warned that he would "not support the seizure of the pipeline" by Russia, which he believed the conditions (late 2009) were being set for.
 He was critical about the April 2010 natural gas agreement stating that while the deal might make economic sense "The procedure of debating the agreement and completing it behind closed doors is not what the Ukrainian people want."

 Presidential candidate Tihipko intends to make Russian a second state language if he wins the 2014 Ukrainian presidential election.
 In the campaign he spoke out against the separatism of the pro-Russian armed groups in Eastern Ukraine and for decentralisation.
 In the campaign he advocated Ukraine's non-aligned status "if we now start talking more about NATO – it completely will split the country.
 He also called Russia "an aggressor which invaded Crimea".

 Family and private life

 Tihipko was married to Natalia Tihipko from 1981 to 2004.
 They had one daughter together, Anna, born in 1984; she now works in a company owned by her father.

 Tihipko married Viktoriya Tigipko later in 2004, during the 2004 Ukrainian presidential election campaign.
 Viktoria is the President of the Odesa International Film Festival.
 She is also managing director at a venture company which invests in online projects worldwide, and is considered to be one of the most successful businesswomen in Ukraine.
-The couple have three children, born in 2002, 2005 and 2008.
+The couple have three children, born in 2002, 2005, and 2008.